pilab-dev/pishop-operator/TENANT_CRD_FEATURE.md

 - **Monitoring**: Health checks and status reporting
 - **Maintenance**: Automated updates and maintenance windows
 - **Cleanup**: Graceful tenant decommissioning

+### 6. Periodical Backup Solution

+To ensure data safety and recoverability for production tenants, a robust periodical backup solution will be implemented.
+This solution will leverage Kubernetes `CronJob`s to schedule and manage backup operations.

+#### Backup Strategy

+- **Scheduled Backups**: Backups will be triggered based on a cron schedule defined in the `Tenant`'s `backupConfig.schedule`.
+- **Kubernetes Job**: Each backup operation will be executed as a Kubernetes `Job`, ensuring reliable execution.
+- **Custom Backup Image**: A dedicated Docker image will be created containing all necessary tools for the backup process, including:
+    - **MinIO Client (`mc`)**: For interacting with the MinIO object storage.
+    - **MongoDB Tools (`mongodump`)**: For creating database dumps.

+#### Backup Process

+1. A `CronJob` resource will be created for each tenant with backups enabled.
+2. At the scheduled time, the `CronJob` will create a `Job`.
+3. The `Job` will run a pod with the custom backup container.
+4. Inside the container, a script will:
+    1. Execute `mongodump` to create a compressed archive of the tenant's database.
+The script will use the MongoDB connection details from the tenant's secrets.
+    2. Use the MinIO client (`mc`) to upload the backup archive to a pre-configured MinIO bucket.
+    3. Attach the following metadata to the uploaded backup object for easier identification and management:
+        - `tenant`: The `TenantID` of the tenant.
+        - `backup-time`: The timestamp of the backup.
+        - `backup-reason`: The reason for the backup (e.g., "scheduled", "manual").
+For now, it will be "scheduled".
+        - `initiator`: Who or what initiated the backup (e.g., "cronjob", "user-request").
+For now, it will be "cronjob".

+This approach provides a reliable and automated way to manage tenant backups, with clear metadata for tracking and restoration purposes.
+The restore process will be designed in a subsequent phase, leveraging the metadata to find the correct backup.

 ## Implementation Plan